VinodDMVithana/Online_School_Information_Management_System/README.md

 This project is an Online School Information Management System developed by a team of four members.
 It manages essential aspects like student records, teacher schedules, class timetables, and more.

-2. Open the project in Eclipse.
-3. Build the project and run the main class.

 ## Team Members
 - Dilki Kaweesha
 - Pradeepa Dineshika